DiamondLightSource/htss-rig-bluesky/docs/how-to/own-bluesky-project.rst

 Component #2: The Ophyd Devices
 -------------------------------

 These will communicate with via hardware via EPICS to run your scan.
-This tutorial targets the DLS simulated AreaDetector and motors, which can be run the launcher.
+This tutorial targets the DLS simulated AreaDetector and motors, which can be run using the launcher.
 The easiest way is:

 .. code:: shell